Subscribe to our newsletter

 Will the public be invited to tour the facility?

-How is Deep Sky and the Labs facility funded?
+How is Deep Sky and the Alpha facility funded?

 - Deep Sky is privately funded by some of Canada’s leading venture capital funds.

-- Innisfail is the ideal location for Labs for a number of reasons.
+- Innisfail is the ideal location for Alpha for a number of reasons.

 - Innisfail also has a dense talent pool with the skills necessary for carbon removal work.